-\ Refer to Definition (Page 70).

-\\Special Exception from the Zoning Board of Adjustment shall be required if building expansion is involved.
+- \ Refer to Definition (Page 70). - \\Special Exception from the Zoning Board of Adjustment shall be required if building expansion is involved. - NOTE: Mobile home placed on permanent foundation removed by amendment (13 Mar 79).

 B. Forestry and Rural, Conditions and Restrictions